4 things you need to understand about edge computing

 Startups such as Ori, Rafay Systems, and Volterra, and big company initiatives like Google’s Anthos, Microsoft’s Azure Arc, and VMware’s Tanzu are evolving cloud infrastructure software in this way.
 Virtually all of these products have a common denominator: They are based on Kubernetes, which has emerged as the dominant approach to managing containerized applications.
 But these products move beyond the initial design of Kubernetes to support a new world of distributed fleets of Kubernetes clusters.
 These clusters may sit atop heterogeneous pools of infrastructure comprising the “edge,” on-premises environments, and public clouds, but thanks to these products they can all be managed uniformly.

 Initially, the biggest opportunity for these offerings will be in supporting Phase 1 of the edge’s evolution, i.e. moderately distributed deployments that leverage a handful of regions across one or more clouds.
 But this puts them in a good position to support the evolution to the more distributed edge computing architectures beginning to appear on the horizon.
-“Solve the multi-cluster management and operations problem today and you’re in a good position to address the broader edge computing use cases as they mature,” Haseeb Budhani, CEO of Rafay Systems, told me in a recently.
+“Solve the multi-cluster management and operations problem today and you’re in a good position to address the broader edge computing use cases as they mature,” Haseeb Budhani, CEO of Rafay Systems, told me recently.

 On the edge of something great